ismael-arias/nytpi-sass-utils/README.md

 ### Shorthand Syntax Examples

+`desktop`
-`desktop` (one named size-class only)
+_One named size-class only._

 Use the desktop layout and the desktop breakpoint range.

 ----

-`desktop to mobile-portrait` (range of named size classes, with the first named size class implicitly defining the layout to use)
+`desktop to mobile-portrait`
+_Range of named size classes, with the first named size class implicitly defining the layout to use._

 Use the `desktop` layout (implicitly) from the `desktop` breakpoint's max width to the `mobile-portrait` breakpoint's min width (note: this is infinity, so no media query will be output).